-The Oregon grape (Mahonia aquifolium) is a broadleaf evergreen shrub that grows well in shadier spots.
+The Oregon grape (Berberis aquifolium) is a broadleaf evergreen shrub that grows well in shadier spots.
 It originated in western North America and is the state flower of Oregon.
-It will provide color throughout all four seasons with its green (spring) and burgundy (fall) foliage, yellow flowers and purplish-blue fruit.
+It will provide color throughout all four seasons with its green and burgundy foliage, yellow flowers, and purplish-blue fruit.

 This shrub can clone itself and spread.
 On one hand, this can be a useful feature as you can use it to populate a native garden or divide to create new plants.
 However, this tendency can also lead to the species being invasive in some locations.
 Your local extension service will know if it is a problem in your area.

 |Botanical Name||Berberis aquifolium|